NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/Upgrading.rst

 It can take a few minutes for the detailed log message to be populated.

-If the error message does not include a tracking ID navigate to the resource group in the Azure portal and review the deployments.
+If the error message does not include a tracking ID, navigate to the resource group in the Azure portal and review the deployments.
-There should be a failed deployment called ``initial-setup``.
+There is a failed deployment called ``initial-setup``.
 Examine its error details.